yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-lookup-service-configuration.markdown

 weight: 400
 ---

+{% summary %}{% endsummary %}

-{% summary %}Defining group names and unicast Locators for Jini Services; searching for available lookup services in the network.{% endsummary %}
+Defining group names and unicast Locators for Jini Services; searching for available lookup services in the network.

 # Essential Guidelines